Don't leave your accounting software in the hands of your IT team. Understand the tech you can pick and choose for your finance department.

 The days of ‘all or nothing’ software licensing are over.
 It used to be the case that you’d pay for the full database license, which allows the use of unlimited systems built on a certain database, but in reality, most only use one!

 An embedded software licensing system like Oracle allows you to pay for 1 application at a fraction of the cost, whilst still benefitting from the full backend database.
 If you are running multiple systems using the same underlying database the full license is probably still the best option.

-Interested in knowing more about the latest technology trends to affect your finance department, complete the form below for a no obligations consultation.
+Interested in knowing more about the latest technology trends to affect your finance department, get in touch for a no obligations consultation.